Categorical dimension of birational automorphisms and filtrations of Cremona groups: The genus of a birational map

-\end{corollary} \begin{proof} Notice that, under our assumptions, $B_{i,j}$ and $C_{i,j}$ have only one nontrivial Jacobian if and only if they are curves of positive genus, in which case the dimensions of the Jacobians are $g(B_{i,j})$ and $g(C_{i,j})$ respectively.
-Moreover, in \eqref{eq:dims-jacs}, all the codimensions $\alpha_{j}$ and $\beta_j$ are equal to $n-2$, so that this factor can be simplified. \end{proof}
+where we set, by convention, $g(Z)=0$ if $\dim(Z)=0$ or $Z$ is empty. \end{corollary} \begin{proof} Notice that, under our assumptions, $B_i$ and $C_i$ have only one nontrivial Jacobian if and only if they are curves of positive genus, in which case the dimensions of the Jacobians are $g(B_i)$ and $g(C_i)$ respectively.
+Moreover, in \eqref{eq:dims-jacs}, either $g(B_i)=0$ (resp. $g(C_i)=0$) or $\beta_i=n-1$ (resp. $\gamma_i=n-1$), so that the factor $(n-2)$ can be simplified. \end{proof}

-\begin{remark} Notice that Corollary \ref{cor:sum-of-genuses} apply more generally, without simplification of the codimensional coefficients, to the cases where the algebraic Jacobians of the $B_{i,j}$ and of the $C_{i,j}$ are split by Jacobians of curves, replacing $g(B_{i,j})$ and $g(C_{i,j})$ by the genera of the curves splitting the respective Jacobians. \end{remark}